monsoonmaelstrom/book2/book2.md

 We’re all back in the same clearing as a couple of days ago, waiting for her to show up.
 Davy and I have distanced ourselves from the others.
 There’s no reason to draw her attention to anyone else.
 So we stand alone, waiting for the axe to fall, as the others talk among themselves.

 She walks into the clearing about fifteen minutes after the rest of us showed up.
 “Oh good.
-Hazel and Davy, have decided to join us today.”
+Hazel and Davy have decided to join us today.”

 “Shit,” I mutter and Davy nods in agreement.
 She used both of our names.
 Without prompting.
 She’s looking forward to whatever this is.